aptible/terraform-provider-aptible/README.md

 # Hello World Provider

+Whenever a change is made:
-## Run `go build -o terraform-provider-example` to build the plugin and `terraform init` whenever a change is made.
+- Build the plugin: `go build -o terraform-provider-example`
+- Initialized the plugin:   `terraform init`

-## Run `terraform plan` to see what changes will be made and run `terraform apply` to apply the changes.
+To see what changes will be made: `terraform plan`

+To apply the changes: `terraform apply`

-## Run `terraform output msg` to output "hello, world!".
+To output "hello, world!": `terraform output msg`